-It is thought that this response helps to reduce the heart rate and encourage a peaceful night’s sleep.
+It is thought that this response helps to reduce the heart rate and encourage a peaceful night’s rest.

-In the aforementioned Relax and Renew: Restful Yoga for Stressful Times book, Judith Hanson Lasater describes how the pose is powerful at reducing fatigue, especially if you are struggling with insomnia.
+In the aforementioned Relax and Renew book, Judith Hanson Lasater describes how the stance is powerful at reducing fatigue, especially if you’re struggling with insomnia.

-It also has benefits for women during menstruation.
+It also has merits for women during menstruation.

 4. Wide-Knee Child’s Pose (Balasana)

-Practicing Child’s Pose as a part of your yoga poses before bed is thought to help you unwind and release all your worries from the day.
+Practicing balasana as a part of your bedtime sequence allows you to unwind and release all your worries from the day.

-If a busy mind is keeping you awake this pose can calm it, relax you and help you sleep like a baby!
+If a busy mind is keeping you awake this position can calm it, relax you and help you sleep like a baby!

-There are a number of variations to the Child’s Pose, including the wide-knee version.
+There are a number of variations to this exercise, including the wide-knee version.

-In his book A Journey into Yin Yoga, renowned practitioner Travis Eliot describes the power of yoga for sleep.
+In his book A Journey into Yin Yoga, renowned practitioner Travis Eliot describes its power for sleep.

-Focussing on the Child’s Pose in particular, he comments how this pose “activates the nervous system’s relaxation response”.
+Focusing on child’s pose, he comments how it “activates the nervous system’s relaxation response”.